 An aircraft in perfect condition is less likely to sustain foreign object damage.
 Remove all loose items from the floor, which are often overlooked.
 They can become airborne during turbulence and damage to the interior.
 Clean the exterior surfaces of the engine thoroughly and take the time to inspect it for FOD while you have the cowling open.

-Like any vehicle, your plane will age more gracefully and require fewer repairs if you maintain it properly and routinely.
+Like any vehicle, your plane will age more gracefully and require fewer repairs if your private aircraft maintenance is proper and routine.
 Required maintenance will depend on the specific model and how often you fly your aircraft.

 Include proper greasing of parts, checking and topping off the fluids, and coating metallic surfaces with a compound that will stop rusting and corrosion.